Free Pamphlet - -

 St. Augustine knew that there must be some reason

 why John included this peculiar detail of “153” fish.
 His invocation

-for “the Lord’s help” indicates that the answer was not obvious and only
+for “the Lord’s help” seems to indicate that he believed the answer was not obvious and only

-with difficulty would a person be able to determine its hidden meaning.
+help, would a person be able to determine its

 Were the Father’s